 If you haven’t already created embryos, now’s the time!

-After months of legalities, medical procedures, and waiting, waiting, waiting… the best part finally happens.
+After months of legalities, medical procedures, and waiting, the best part finally happens.
 Your little miracle arrives!

 It’s important that you and your surrogate are both comfortable with each other’s wishes and that they comply with the hospital’s policies.

-Depending on your location, Family Source Consultants will help arrange for a local birth certificate and the baby’s birth registration.
-If you are an international IP, you will also need to apply for a passport and citizenship papers.
+Depending on your location, Family Source Consultants will help with the birth certificate and the baby’s birth registration.
+If you are an international Intended Parent, you will also need to apply for a passport and citizenship papers.
 Don’t worry!
 Our case managers have done this many times and are happy to guide you through the process.

 After that, it’s time to take your little one home!